Creating Join Views¶

-To create a join view, click Join on the File > New menu or, right-click the Elements Tree and click Join on the menu New.
+To create a join view, click Join on the File > New menu or, right-click the Server Explorer and click Join on the menu New.

-The Tool will open the “Join view” dialog and it will add the view that is currently selected in the Elements Tree.
-To add more views to the join view, click the Model tab and drag the views from the Elements Tree to this tab.
+The Tool will open the “Join view” dialog and it will add the view that is currently selected in the Server Explorer.
+To add more views to the join view, click the Model tab and drag the views from the Server Explorer to this tab.

 You can join more than two views in the same join view.

 In our example, we will join the view

 created in the section Creating Base Views from a SOAP Web Service.

 The “Join view” dialog has six tabs:

 Model: drag the views that will form the join.